 Are your closets and shelves packed to the brim with stuff you never use — or even look at?

-You can sell virtually anything on letgo.
+- You can sell nearly anything on letgo.
 This intuitive app lets you snap a photo and upload your item in less than 30 seconds.
-Not only does it remove a lot of the hassle of selling things online, it’s 100% free to use.
+Not only does it remove a lot of the hassle of selling things online, it’s also 100% free to use.

-For old books from college, you can use Bookscouter.
-Just type your book’s ISBN into the search bar and the site will connect you with more than 25 of the best-paying and most reputable buyback companies online.
+- Got books?
+Use Bookscouter.
+Just type your book’s ISBN into the search bar and the site will connect you with more than 25 of the best-paying and most reputable online buy-back companies.